 Learning and Assessment Methods

-If you think that you have already gained the skills and experience for a unit or entire qualification, you can apply for RPL to get recognised as competent for parts or a whole nationally recognised qualification.
+RPL: If you think that you have already gained the skills and experience for a unit or entire qualification, you can apply for RPL to get recognised as competent for parts or a whole nationally recognised qualification.
 Not everyone will get credited for their skills and knowledge.
 Successful applicants will need to demonstrate a reasonable amount of experience in the area their course covers.
-To know more about our RPL process, contact us via email: email@example.com.
+Contact us to know more about our RPL process.